 The fact that a student acts in an inappropriate way, does not mean that his intentions are bad.
 He or she may just need a more creative way or a different way to do the task.

-If we accuse them of inappropriate behaviour, they become resistant or fight back.
-If we look for the deep down positive intention behind the behaviour and help them find better ways to satisfy that positive intention, then we become their allies and they don’t have to fight us or resist us.
-They also won’t keep using the inappropriate behaviour, since they now have a better way of doing the task.
+If we accuse them of inappropriate behavior, they become resistant or fight back.
+If we look for the deep down positive intention behind the behavior and help them find better ways to satisfy that positive intention, then we become their allies and they don’t have to fight us or resist us.
+They also won’t keep using the inappropriate behavior, since they now have a better way of doing the task.

 If it is possible in the world for anybody else, it is possible for me to learn